prabakd/FTP-Implementation-JAVA/README.md

 1. Working Environment : Java 8
 2. Program Requirement ( IDE, library, test tool) :
 	NetBeans IDE 8.1
-3. How to compile and execute your project program.

 Steps to Run the FTP project:
 --------------------------------
 	1) First you need to compile and run the server program (FTPServer.java).